SriGokulVenkat/SYNCHRONOUS-UP-COUNTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:G.Sindhu Priya Reddy.
+Developed by:sri gokul venkat
-RegisterNumber:24000778
+RegisterNumber:24901059
 */

 **RTL LOGIC UP COUNTER**